 - Document all information related to incidents.

-- Investigate potential causes and brainstorm and implement preventative measures.
+- Investigate potential causes, brainstorm solutions, and implement preventative measures.

 Part Three: Tracking Data and Identifying Trends